Jaylen Brown NBA Playoffs Player Props: Celtics vs. Heat

 Jaylen Brown Insights vs. the Heat

+- This season, he's put up 19.0% of the Celtics' attempted field goals, as he's averaging 20.6 per contest.

-- He's made 2.4 threes per game, or 12.4% of his team's makes from beyond the arc this season.
+- He's knocked down 2.4 threes per game, or 12.4% of his team's makes from beyond the arc this season.

 - Brown's opponents, the Heat, have one of the NBA's slowest tempos with 99.2 possessions per game, while his Celtics rank 16th in possessions per game with 101.9.